-Turners Group is celebrating its 50th year in 2017.
+Turners Group celebrated its 50th year in October 2017.

 Fifty years is a long time in the used car business.
 Many other businesses have come and gone, technology has moved ahead in leaps and bounds and the way people buy and sell has become more sophisticated.
 But for all the change much has stayed the same.
 Good people, good service and satisfied customers are still the mainstays of a successful business.

 On the 27th October, 1967, Turners Car Auctions had its first directors meeting.
 Turners were already a well established fruit and vegetable grower and seller.
 Indeed it was Turners and Growers that coined the name ‘Kiwifruit’ in 1959.
 By the mid sixties the company had found itself auctioning vehicles alongside bananas, tomatoes and lettuces and decided a specialist used car auction was needed.

 Things were tough at the start with the first year producing a profit of just $120.
 However, in 1979 the Fanshaw Street based operation was selling over 2,000 cars a year.
 There was no looking back and expansion soon followed.
 The Christchurch branch came next in 1980 and more branches followed over the years.

 By 2002 Turners Car Auctions had grown to the point that it could split from Turners and Growers and go it alone.
 That year Turners Auctions successfully listed on the NZX which allowed the company to expand further.
 New branches were opened, or existing branches expanded, all over New Zealand.